Search this site

 The officer thought it better not to reply and he turned his attention to Gobardhan.

 "Okay.
 The two of you can go to the next room for your medical examination.
-If you pass the medical examination, you will be enrolled," the officer said.
+If you pass the medical examination, you will be enlisted," the officer said.

 On the way to the next room, Gobardhan whispered to his elder brother, "There is nothing to fear now.
-I have not passed any examination in my life and it is unlikely that I will pass the medical examination."
+I have not passed a single examination in my life; how can I pass a medical examination!"

 The doctor stroked Harshabardhan's paunch and shook his head in disapproval.
-"This will not do," the doctor said and rejected Harshabardhan.
+"This will not do," he said and rejected Harshabardhan.
+Harshabardhan was about to protest that he had seen many generals - in photographs, of course - with huge paunches, but the doctor dismissed him.

 It was Gobardhan's turn now.
 The doctor found him absolutely fit, only his eyes remained to be examined.